userbotindo/UserIndoBot/README.md

 Creating a module has been simplified as much as possible - but do not hesitate to suggest further simplification.

-All that is needed is that your .py file be in the modules folder.
+All that is needed is that your .py file is in the modules folder.

 To add commands, make sure to import the dispatcher via